kylewuu/Solidity-Gas-Saver-VSCode-Extension/README.md

 - Only one contract per file
 - Each contract is independent and will not pull functions or state variables from other files
 - Cannot accurately deal with arrays, and will just assume it's 256 bits
+- Variables declarations may depend on a previously declared variable.
+The extension may reorder this required ordering, causing the contract deployment to fail.
+In this case, some manual reordering by the user will be required.
 - The contract must successfully compile

 ## How variables are being detected in the contracts